Postcard Action for Democracy Day – Stand up for Europe and Democracy

 The submissions will be checked by ILEU to ensure that they meet the requirements (clear reference to the topic of participatory democracy, easy to do, don’t require much time or money).

 We will then enter the examples on our project website.
-To get inspired of what could be submitted you can also have a look at the examples we have already uploaded.
+To get inspired of what could be submitted.
+You can also have a look at the examples we have already uploaded.

 Successfully implemented: “ViMA on Tour”